Oumou09/EasyShop/README.md

 ### Prerequisites

-- IntelliJ IDEA: Ensure you have IntelliJ IDEA installed, which you can download from [here](https://www.jetbrains.com/idea/download/).
+- IntelliJ IDEA: Download and install from https://www.jetbrains.com/idea/download/.
-- Java SDK: Make sure Java SDK is installed and configured in IntelliJ.
+- Java SDK: Ensure Java SDK (version 17 or compatible) is installed and configured in IntelliJ.
+- MySQL Database: A running MySQL server with the EasyShop schema created and configured.
+-
 ### Running the Application in IntelliJ

 Follow these steps to get your application running within IntelliJ IDEA:

-1. Open IntelliJ IDEA.
+1. Clone the GitHub repository containing the EasyShop project.
-2. Select "Open" and navigate to the directory where you cloned or downloaded the project.
+2. Open IntelliJ IDEA and select Open, then navigate to the project folder.
-3. After the project opens, wait for IntelliJ to index the files and set up the project.
+3. Allow IntelliJ to index the project and download dependencies.
-4. Find the main class with the `public static void main(String[] args)` method.
+4. Configure the database connection in application.properties or application.yml as per your local MySQL settings.
+5. Locate the main Spring Boot class EasyshopApplication.java.
-5. Right-click on the file and select 'Run 'YourMainClassName.main()'' to start the application.
+6. Right-click and select Run 'EasyshopApplication.main()'.
+7. Use Postman or any REST client to test API endpoints.
+8.
 ## Technologies Used

-- Java: Mention the version you are using.
-- Any additional libraries or frameworks used in the project.
+- Java 17
+- Spring Boot 2.7.x
+- Spring Security with JWT for authentication and authorization
+- MySQL database
+- Spring Data JDBC / JDBC Template for database access
+- Postman for API testing

 ## Demo